Dairy barn with solar panels

 Ethanol and biodiesel

-In addition to producing quality Canadian milk, many Canadian dairy farmers have begun producing ethanol, as a byproduct of their crops.
-Ethanol is extracted from grains, such as corn, that dairy farmers are already growing for their feed.
-Because cows eat the whole plant of corn (as well as the leftovers from the ethanol-making process), this fits naturally and sustainably in the plans of many farmers in Canada.
-And it's a highly in-demand product: ethanol is included in all gasoline sold in Canada.
+In addition to producing quality Canadian milk, many Canadian farmers have begun producing ethanol, as a byproduct of their crops.
+Ethanol is extracted from grains, such as corn, that farmers already grow for feed.
+Because cows eat the whole plant of corn (as well as the leftovers from the ethanol-making process), this seems like a natural fit.
+And it's a product in high demand: ethanol is included in all gasoline sold in Canada.

 Cows in field

 Canadian dairy farmers are proud to produce milk while taking care of the environment for future generations.
-And their next goal?
-Net-zero greenhouse gas emissions by the year 2050!
+Find out how farmers can work towards a more sustainable future.

 Learn More